 Without accountability and your involvement in your child’s life, the Internet becomes the go-to source for finding answers.
 Being a God-honoring, present parent is a full-time job.
 It takes sacrifice and effort to raise children who seek to please God and who share honestly with their parents.

+Show interest in your children’s lives.
 Be available for your child and try your best to handle any troubling news or seemingly outlandish questions in a winsome, patient, and understanding way.
 If your kids struggle to be transparent with you and think you don’t listen to them, they will search for an accepting listening ear and advice elsewhere–including from Internet strangers who might pay more attention to their lives than you do.

+Initiate conversations on the tough topics.
 Parents need to have the important discussions with their kids about sexuality, consequences, peer pressure, integrity and how to avoid the intake of perverse entertainment, what sort of friendships are worth your time and which type of people should be avoided, etc. Many parents have failed their children in this regard because they did not start the conversation early during their childhood.

+Model how you would like your kids to act.
 Many kids and teens grow up in an environment without proper role models or a set standard for morality.
 Many parents are not taking their kids to church or teaching them the Bible at home.
 They may view pornography or other unwholesome types of entertainment themselves.

+Answer the dreaded question, “why?”.
 Parents might say no without giving the why behind the no. This can encourage kids to rebel because they think their parents are old-fashioned or uninformed.
 If people don’t see the logic in avoiding an action, the natural inclination is to do the opposite of what they may have been instructed to avoid.
 Or worse yet, many parents aren’t aware of all the Internet can be used for, so they haven’t even cautioned their kids, put up safeguards, or taught them how to navigate its dangerous waters.

+Provide structure and discipline.
 Even though kids or teens don’t necessarily like structure or rules, when parents enforce standards and discipline them when they have done wrong (in the right manner), it makes them feel protected and cared for.
 No one was meant to just take life on a whim and do whatever they want.
 Ultimately, it will catch up with them and sadly, leave painful consequences in its wake.

+Remember what it’s like to be their age.
 Being an adolescent is a perplexing time in a person’s life–no longer a child, but not yet an adult.
 Changing hormones.
 Fear of standing out from the crowd.
 Wanting to gain independence from their parents.
 And today’s kids walk through this already difficult stage with easy access to anything available online.

 I hope this post both challenged and equipped you with awareness of what is available online.
 By staying involved in your children’s lives and setting appropriate boundaries for them, you can help them avoid the dangers of the Internet and use it in a safe and healthy way.